cylc/cylc-admin/docs/proposal-spawn-on-d.md

 In SoD this should spawn the children of specified outputs of abstract tasks in order to set up reflow from a non-bottleneck task (see above).

-TODO - consider changing the name of the command for users, to `cylc set-outputs-completed` or similar?
+TODO - consider changing the name of the command, `cylc spawn-on-outputs`?

 ### "cylc remove" still needed